Spanish Words You Can’t Translate to English

-When you start learning Spanish, it’s important to start with the basics.
+When you start learning Spanish, starting with the basics is important.
 Learn enough vocabulary and grammar to have simple conversations, practice your communication skills, and fine-tune your pronunciation.
 The beginning of the language learning journey is an exciting time.

 What would take a sentence to describe in English can sometimes be summed up in one word in Spanish.
-In fact, there are some words in Spanish that don’t even have a direct English translation!
+In fact, some words in Spanish don’t even have a direct English translation!

 To give you an idea of just how elaborate (and sometimes oddly descriptive) Spanish vocabulary can be, here’s a list of 13 Spanish words you can’t translate to English.